 Three times per month may sound not much – but there’s an unlimited alternative:

 With Cash26 you can get money paid out from your account by going to a shop or supermarket!
 And here are no monthly limits, CASH26 pay-outs are always free.
+Plus with CASH26, you are 100% safe from potentially scammed ATMs that might copy your Mastercard details.

 All you need to do is select CASH26 in your N26 smartphone app and type in the amount you want to withdraw.
 The app will then generate a barcode which you need to show in the shop to the clerk.
 They will scan it and pay the money out to you.